ekayx/nuxt-static-landing-page-template/README.md

 Setting up small static websites to display a company, a product or a portfolio often takes much more time than initially expected.
 This repository is intended to simplify the start for developers who like to use vue / nuxt.
 Due to the server side rendering functionality of nuxt, the site is also relatively performant and quite good for SEO.

 Warning: Components in ./components are free components provided by tailgrids.
-The terms of use of Tailgrid apply. <https://tailgrids.com/license>
+The terms of use of tailgrids apply. <https://tailgrids.com/license>

 ## Includes